88-degrees/Book-of-Changes/appendix01s1.md

 'The spirit-like way of Heaven' is the invisible and unfathomable agency ever operating by general laws, and with invariable regularity, in what we call nature.
 Compare with this paragraph, the definition of Shăn or Spirit in Appendix III, i, 32; and the doctrine of the agency of God, taught in Appendix VI, 8, 9.

 The 'equal division of the strong and weak lines' is seen by taking them in pairs, though the order in the first pair is different from that in the two others.
 This is supposed to indicate the intelligence of the judgments in the action of the hexagram.
-Kăn, the lower trigram, symbolises movement; Lî, the upper, intelligence.
+[Zhèn(䷲)](e99c87zhen.md), the lower trigram, symbolises movement; Lî, the upper, intelligence.
 The fifth line's acting in its high position does not intimate the formation of the figure from Yî, the 42nd hexagram, but calls attention to the fact that a weak line is here 'lord of judgment.'
 This does not seem natural, but the effect is good;--judgment is tempered by leniency.

 The first paragraph is either superfluous or incomplete.